AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 **Recommended caching strategy:**  **Write-back**

 **Explanation:**
-The stock price for a given ticker symbol is updated very frequently.
-Writing each update directly to the authoritative data source would cause excessive write load and latency.
-With write-back, updates are stored in the cache and written back to the authoritative data source in the background or at regular intervals.
+The price for a given ticker symbol is updated very frequently.
+Writing each update directly to the database would cause excessive write load and latency.
+With write-back, updates are stored in the cache and written back to the database in the background or at regular intervals.

-This approach reduces write pressure and ensures fast access to the most recent price.
+This approach reduces write pressure and ensures fast access to the most recent price or a historical view of prices.

 **Why not write-through or write-around?**
-- **Write-through** would send every minor price change to the authoritative data source immediately, which is unnecessary overhead.
+- **Write-through** would send every minor price change to the database immediately, which is unnecessary overhead.
 - **Write-around** would bypass the cache on writes, leading to stale or missing prices in the cache when users request them.

-**Note:**
-TBD: To avoid data loss, it’s important to pair write-back with persistence strategies like write-ahead logging or regular snapshots.
 </details>
 <hr>